-73 For extensive language drawn from the exodus narrative in Isa 52:13-53:12, see Anthony R. Ceresko, "The Rhetorical Strategy of the Fourth Servant Song (Isaiah 52:13-53:12): Poetry and the Exodus-New Exodus," CBQ 56.1 (1994): 47-50.
+77 For extensive language drawn from the exodus narrative in Isa 52:13-53:12, see Anthony R. Ceresko, "The Rhetorical Strategy of the Fourth Servant Song (Isaiah 52:13-53:12): Poetry and the Exodus-New Exodus," CBQ 56.1 (1994): 47-50.
 Ceresko misses the mark, though, when the states that the exodus language in this fourth Servant Song "echoes not so much the exodus ... but rather ... the condition of servitude imposed on the Hebrew people" (Ceresko, "The Rhetorical Strategy of the Fourth Servant Song," 48).
+While there is truth to Ceresko's claims, Israel's servitude under Egypt is integral to the larger exodus narrative making any strong division between Israel's servitude and their later exodus unlikely.
 Isaiah's logic seems to be that the suffering servant functions as a substitute.
 He takes Israel's place of servitude as one bearing the consequences of sin so Israel may be free (i.e., forgiven) in a spiritual new exodus.
 For Cyrus's exodus preceding a later new exodus, see Rikki E. Watts, "Consolation or Confrontation: Isaiah 40-55 and the Delay of the New Exodus," TynBul 41.1 (1990): 31-59.